requilence/logspout-regexp/README.md

     logspout-regexp:latest
 ```

+## Regexps file
-In your `regexps.txt` you can put regexps to match container logs:
+In your `regexps.txt` you can put regexps to match containers logs.
+Each line should be a new regexp:
 ```
 (?i)([A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,24})
 part_of_sensitive_info